Class: Druid

 (1st) Initiate of the Old Ways

-You are introduced to the tenets of your Druidic Order, coming in the form of a Domain.
-You will not gain every feature from the Domain itself, but it will provide you with a glimpse into the broader scope of your ability and communing with nature.
+You are introduced to the tenets of your Druidic Order, coming in the form of a Domain, giving you with a glimpse into the broader scope of your ability and communing with a facet of your world.

 Additionally, you learn the Druidic and Wildsong secret languages.